 Under the proposed rule, Advanced APMs will include Medicare Shared Savings Program Accountable Care Organizations (ACOs)(Tracks Two and Three, with downside risk), Next Generation ACOs, some CMS bundled payment programs, patient-centered medical homes, and the recently announced Comprehensive Primary Care Plus initiative.
 While most of these programs are funded by or supported by CMS, the proposed rule includes a definition of patient-centered medical homes as one recognized by a national quality organization (National Committee for Quality Assurance, Joint Commission, Accreditation Association for Ambulatory Health Care, or URAC) or a state Medicaid program.
 Other Payer Advanced APMs also will be recognized (through Medicaid, commercial, or all-payer models) if they meet detailed criteria, including use of certified health IT, payments tied to MIPS quality measures, and financial risk sharing.

 Medicare physicians and clinicians, called qualifying participants (QPs), would be eligible for incentive payments if 25 percent or more of their Medicare payments are paid through an Advanced APM, or 20 percent or more of one’s patients are Medicare beneficiaries.
 These percentage thresholds will increase over time.
 CMS estimates that between 30,658 and 90,000 qualifying participants would receive between $146 million and $429 million in APM incentive payments in 2019.

 The proposed rule does not describe how technical assistance will be made available to Medicare clinicians as required by MACRA, stating that regulatory guidance on that topic will be issued separately.

-The proposed rule will be published in the Federal Register on May 9.
 Comments on the proposed rule are due by June 27, 2016.